In this section we aim to provide all necessary information to help plan your fieldwork at the UK Arctic Research Station.

 Please note that all researchers planning field activities in and around Ny-Ålesund should recognise that their institute or university has a duty of care to their employees.
 Whilst these employees are in transit or undertaking field research on and around Svalbard appropriate insurance arrangements should have been made by the employer to cover their staff whilst abroad.

 On arrival in Ny-Ålesund

 On arrival in Ny-Ålesund, you will be taken to the Kings Bay Reception where you will check in.
-You will be met here by the Station Manager who will take you back to the station where you will be given a full station briefing.
-This will include a firearms training course, which includes familiarisation with the NERC owned rifles.
+You will be met here by the Station Manager who will take you back to the station where you will be given a full Station briefing.
+In addition, Personnel who plan to carry a rifle will be further assessed by the NERC Station Manager/Deputy Station Manager.
 For their own safety in the field, all researchers are required to carry a rifle when away from base.
 Further information can be found in the Health and safety section.